kehantan/labbook/docs/buffers_solutions/glycerol.rst

 **Procedure**

 #.
-Add 80 mL of 100% glycerol into a 250 mL empty glass bottle.
+Add 50 mL of 100% glycerol into a 250 mL empty glass bottle.
 #.
-Add 20 mL of distilled water.
+Add 50 mL of distilled water.
+Final concentration of glycerol stock solution = 50%.
 #.
 Autoclave.
 #.
 Store at bench.